ray-project/ray/doc/source/ray-core/fault_tolerance/actors.rst

 If ``max_restarts`` is set, you can also allow Ray to automatically restart the actor by passing ``no_restart=False`` to ``ray.kill``.

-Unavailable Actors
+Unavailable actors
 ----------------------

 When an actor can't accept method calls, a `ray.get` on the method's returned return object reference may raise `ActorUnavailableError`.
-This exception indicates the actor isn't accessible for the moment, but may recover after some wait and retry.
+This exception indicates the actor isn't accessible at the moment, but may recover after waiting and retrying.
 Typical cases include:

-- The actor is restarting, for example it's waiting for resources, or running the class constructor in the restarting.
+- The actor is restarting.
+For example, it's waiting for resources or running the class constructor in the restarting.
-- The actor is experiencing transient network issues, for example connection breaks.
+- The actor is experiencing transient network issues, like connection breaks.
 - The actor is dead but the death hasn't yet been reported to the system.

 Actor method calls are at-most-once execution.
-This means that when a `ray.get()` call raises the `ActorUnavailableError` exception, there is no guarantee on whether the actor executed the task or not.
+When a `ray.get()` call raises the `ActorUnavailableError` exception, there's no guarantee on whether the actor executed the task or not.
 If the method has side effects, they may or may not be observable.
 Ray does guarantee that the method won't be executed twice, unless the actor or the method is configured with retries, as described in the next section.